Critical History of Behavioral Economics & Nudge Policies

-Initially presented at the 2019 4S conference, this work is currently under review for a Science, Technology, and Human Values journal special issue.
-In this article I look at three paradigms of psychology research on attention, from the late 19th century to today, and how race played an important role in psychological conceptions of controlled versus uncontrolled attention in subjects.
+This work was published as an article in a special issue for the Science, Technology, and Human Values journal.
+In this article, I look at three paradigms of psychology research on attention, from the late 19th century to today, and how race played an important role in psychological conceptions of controlled versus uncontrolled attention in subjects.

 The History and Politics of Digital Wellbeing

-This work examines the role of past and present psychological theories on conceptions of digital wellbeing, as well as digital wellbeing interventions.
-I am currently co-authoring an article for a Communication and Mobile Media Journal special issue with Alex Beattie at Victoria University.
+This work, published in a special issue for the Communication and Mobile Media journal, examines the role of past and present psychological theories on conceptions of digital wellbeing, as well as digital wellbeing interventions.

 A History of Racial Differences in Behavioral Modification Therapies